Deovandski/fakktion/README.md

 ## Installation

 1. Clone Project
+2. Install NPM, Bower and other requirements if you don't have them:
+	1. sudo apt-get install npm
+	2. sudo apt-get install nodejs-legacy (For Bower to work)
+	3. sudo npm install -g bower
+3. Bundle Install
-2. Create new Secrets.yml.
+4. Create new Secrets.yml.
 See [Extra Commands](Documents/Extra Commands.md) for more info.
-3. Bundle Install
-4. Rake db:setup
+5. Rake db:setup
-5. cd frontend
+6. cd frontend
-6. npm install
+7. npm install
-7. bower install
+8. bower install

 Start the Server with '''rake start'''.
 To quickly login under Development mode, please use the email as user@example.com and password as 12345678.